SuperDARN/pydarn/docs/user/map.md

 for a given `start_time` or `record` number projected onto a polar plot in [AACGMv2](http://superdarn.thayer.dartmouth.edu/aacgm.html) coordinates.

 Currently, map plots in pyDARN get geomagnetic positions of the mapped data in [`mlon` and `mlat`](https://pypi.org/project/aacgmv2/) from the MAP file, which uses AACGMv2 coordinates.
-In the future, pyDARN will also generate the geographic position of the data points, which will bring support for non-standard gridded vector layouts.

 ### Fitted Velocities